 It is not like Purling Brook Falls is amongst Australia’s tallest waterfalls, it’s not even in the top 20.
 But at 109 metres high, standing at the base of theses single drop falls is still an amazing sight and sound.
 The falls create their own mini weather system – it is quite breezy at the base and fine spray fills the air.

 There are lots of vantage points to get a great picture – and there are plenty to be had.
 It is not only the falling water that makes it look good.
-The orange and black cliff face at the top of falls contrasts with the shiny black rocks at the bottom and the glistening vines and trees near the base.
+The orange and black cliff face at the top of the falls contrasts with the shiny black rocks at the bottom and the glistening vines and trees near the base.
 Really, the time the walk takes you will also depend on how long you sit around and watch the falls.
 It would be easy to spend an hour watching the water tumble down.

 Frome the base of the Purling Brook Falls you can either make your way back to the top of the valley or go on to Warringa Pool.
 It adds an extra 2 km to the walk, but it is worth doing.
 You can’t swim at Purling Brook, but you can at Warringa Pool.

 The track to Warringa Pool is less travelled than the main path around Purling Brook Falls.
 Even though it was quite busy the day we visited, very few people were on the Warringa Pool track.
 It is certainly worth doing.
-The path is flat and there is more amazing rain forest plant life to take in.
+The path is flat and there is more amazing rain forest to take in.
 Some of the tallest trees we saw on the walk were along this section of the track.

 The first water you reach is the stream from Tanninaba Falls.
 There is a cute little wood bridge across the water surrounded on both sides by large areas of rock.
 It is a pretty spot to stop and watch the water rush by – but there’s more.

 Ten minutes further on you get to Warringa Pool made up of a small fall and some rock pools.
 Whether you get in the water or not it is a beautiful spot to sit and relax and take in the rainforest.
-We were joined here by a curious bush turkey who came over to say hello before flying off across the Little Nerang Creek.
+We were joined here by a curious bush turkey who came over to say hello before flying off across Little Nerang Creek.

-As climb back up the gully it’s a little sad hearing the roar of the water fade.
+As you climb back up the gully it’s a little sad hearing the roar of the water fade.
 As a consolation, there are still more nice views of the falls for a good part of the walk up.
 The last part of the walk is the toughest part of the hike.
-The deep steps, tree trunks angled across the bath and low hanging vines make it feel like a bit of an obstacle course.
+The deep steps, tree trunks angled across the path and low hanging vines make it feel like a bit of an obstacle course.
 It’s all good fun though.

 A reward for getting back to the top, is one of the best views of the walk.
 The Purling Brook Falls East Lookout gives you a great view from the top of falls to the pool below.
 If you are unable to do the full Purling Brook Falls circuit, the lookout is only 300 metres from the picnic ground and gives you a great view at the falls.